apacheignite/documentation/production-readiness/performance-tips.md

   "title": "Turn Off Backups"
 }
 [/block]
-If you use `PARTITIONED` cache, and the data loss is not critical for you (for example, when you have a backing cache store), consider disabling backups for `PARTITIONED` cache.
+If you use `PARTITIONED` cache and the data loss is not critical for you (for example, when you have a backing cache store), consider disabling backups for `PARTITIONED` cache.
 When backups are enabled, the cache engine has to maintain a remote copy of each entry, which requires network exchange and is time-consuming.
 To disable backups, use the following configuration:
 [block:code]
 {
   "codes": [